LBC-LNBio/pyKVFinder/README.rst

 Box Configuration File Template
 ###############################

-There are two methods for defining a custom 3D grid in pyKVFinder.
+There are three methods for defining a custom 3D grid in pyKVFinder.

 The first directly defines four vertices of the 3D grid (origin, X-axis, Y-axis and Z-axis), an example is shown below: